Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ## Test 6 - Verification of the compliance state of the devices

-## Test 6 - Verify compliance from the endpoint

 The compliance requirements were independently verified on the Windows endpoint using PowerShell.